asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 demand, and administrators can limit the number of pods to a defined range.
 The indicators that OpenShift uses to determine if the app needs more of fewer pods are based on pod metrics such as CPU and memory usage.
 But those pod metrics are not available out of the box, to use metrics in OpenShift the administrators must deploy the OpenShift metrics tack.
-This metric stack comprises several popular open source technologies, like `Hawkular, Heapster, and Apache Cassandra`.
+This metric stack comprises several popular open source technologies, like `Prometheus, Hawkular, Heapster, and Apache Cassandra`.
 Once the metric stack is installed, OpenShift autoscaling has the objective measures it needs to scale pods up and down on demand.